 Promoted in 2005, KVM hired former Racing Mechelen goalkeeper Peter Maes as coach and regained the top tier in 2007.
 Loyal fans were further rewarded in 2009 when KVM won a penalty shoot-out over Cercle Bruges at the Achter de Kazerne to reach the Belgian Cup final.

 After an early red card for defender Jeroen Mellemans, KVM struggled against Genk, eventual winners 2-0.
-In the league, Mechelen maintained a steady presence, so far unable to make the promotional play-offs, missing out by one point in 2016-17.

 In place for well over a century, the Achter de Kazerne takes its name from the barracks that once stood nearby – although sponsors such as Scarlet, Argos and, currently, AFAS, have added their brands to its official title in recent years.